 One of the biggest concerns for students and their parents is the cost of university.
 Here's a breakdown of what you need to know about fees, finance, and repayment.

-This information has been provided in association with the Student Loans Company.
+This information has been provided in association with the Student Loans Company (SLC).
+It mainly covers the system in England but contains some information for other domiciles.

 Tuition fees